bhaze31/VaporTools/README.md

-# Rapid Boil
+# Simmer

-Rapid boil is a command line utility to generate scaffolding code for Vapor applications.
+Simmer is a command line utility to generate scaffolding code for Vapor applications.
 It uses multiple commands to be able to generate models, controllers, views, protocols, and resources for Vapor backed servers.
 It follows a strict folder structure as follows:

-## Why Rapid Boil?
-How else do you make Vapor?
-And we want to get our work done quickly.
-For those that cook, you know the rapid boil burner helps get everything going quicker, and that is the aim of this CLI.
-Vapor applications, with boiler plate code generated quickly.

 ## Models
 The models folder is where the base file for each model lives.
 This includes